Raltegravir for HIV Isentress

 Important: although it is common for people taking raltegravir to develop a skin rash, a severe rash with blisters may be a sign of a more serious allergic-type reaction.
 Let your doctor know straightaway if you develop the following:

-- Severe blistering rash, high temperature (fever), muscle and joint aches or pains, feeling generally unwell, mouth ulcers, conjunctivitis, dark urine, stomach pain, yellowing of your skin or the whites of your eyes (jaundice).
+- Severe blistering rash, high temperature (fever), muscle and joint aches or pains, feeling generally unwell, mouth ulcers, conjunctivitis, dark urine, stomach pain, yellowing of your skin or the whites of the eyes (jaundice).

 If you experience any other symptoms which you think may be due to raltegravir, speak with your doctor or pharmacist for further advice.